David Edward Maust

-David Edward Maust (April 5, 1954 – January 20, 2006) was an American serial killer who targeted predominantly male teenagers age 13 to 19.
+David Edward Maust (April 5, 1954 – January 20, 2006) was an American serial killer who targeted predominantly male teenagers.
 His murders occurred in Germany and the United States.
 In 1984 he was sentenced to 35 years in prison; he was released under probation in June 1999.
 Once released and off of probation he continued murdering, leading to his final arrest and sentencing to three life terms without the possibility of parole.

-In January 2006, about a month after his last sentencing, Maust committed suicide by hanging himself in his jail cell.
+In January 2006, about a month after his last sentencing, Maust killed himself by hanging in his jail cell.
 Jail workers found a suicide note in his cell in which he confessed to five killings, and apologized to the victims' families.
 Maust was 51 years old.

 Early life

 David Edward Maust was born in Connellsville, Pennsylvania, in 1954.
 His parents were George and Eva Maust.
 The surname Maust is of Amish origins.
 His father divorced and left his mother when Maust was 7.
 Maust's father was orphaned at the age of 12, and was raised in foster homes.
 According to records his mother was mentally ill and diagnosed as psychotic.